Brussels-London geometry seminar

 University College, King's College, Queen Mary's College, and Imperial College.

-Brussels-London XXII
+Brussels-London XXIV

-University College London, 23rd March 2023
+University College London, 18th September 2025

 To attend this event, you should register in advance.